Aarception/Mo-information-security-portfolio/README.md

 On March 17, the institution provided the answers to my three operational questions.
 My immediate response was genuine appreciation for the provision, and recognition of the institutional capital that had been expended to produce them.

-My follow-l up, while correct in my point of view substantively, included the phrase *“Warranties Requested.”* In hindsight,  I have since recognized the confusing signal sent, in the midst of exchange while rebutting the answers, presenting a shift from inquiry to contract.
+My follow up, while correct in my point of view substantively, included the phrase *“Warranties Requested.”* In hindsight,  I have since recognized the confusing signal sent, in the midst of exchange while rebutting the answers, presenting a shift from inquiry to contract.
 The institution responded with termination of engagement and closure of the inquiry.

 In reopening the inquiry, I lodged an Addendum whose final sentence was intended to pay explicit recognition of the capital the institution had expended in providing the March 17 answers: *'I do not believe it [the closure] represents the unifying relationship that implicated the relatedness of the parties to this matter.'* This signal was meant as acknowledgement of institutional consideration, even as the substance required procedural conclusion.